Little Nemo: The Dream Master: Gameplay

+Development and release

 Reception

 Little Nemo: The Dream Master on the Nintendo Entertainment System received positive reception from critics.
 Electronic Gaming Monthly's four reviewers described the game as "Rescue Rangers in a dream world" and praised its Disney-esque pastel-style graphics, concepts, gameplay, frenetic action and constant challenge.
 GamePro's The Unknown Gamer also commended the title for its visuals, sound, gameplay, fun factor and challenge.
 Brazilian magazine VideoGame gave high marks to its difficulty, graphics, music and sound effects.
 Hobby Consolas' José Luis Sanz gave positive remarks to the colorful and high-quality visuals, sound, gameplay and originality, but noted its difficulty and criticized the scrolling for being occasionally faulty.

 Player One's Christophe Delpierre highly praised Little Nemo: The Dream Master for the colorful graphics, animated characters, sound, well thought-out difficulty progression, longevity, controls and lack of sprite flickering.
 Mean Machines' Rob Bright and Radion Automatic disagreed with Delpierre on most points, criticizing the sprite flickering when too many objects are present on-screen, collision detection issues and numerous instances of instant death traps.
 Nevertheless, they commended the game for its presentation, cartoon-style visuals, "cute" and "cheery" sound design, responsive controls and ability to ride animals.
 Video Games' Jan Barysch gave positive remarks to the title's audiovisual presentation, but noted its steep difficulty curve and criticized the controls for being somewhat unresponsive.
 AllGame's Christian Huey regarded it as "a wonderfully creative side-scrolling platformer", praising the cartoon-esque graphic and "ethereal" music, though he noted that its gameplay was basic.